randyparrs/genlayer-legal-analyzer/README.md

-# GenLayer IA Legal Contract Analyzer
+# GenLayer AI Legal Contract Analyzer

 A decentralized legal contract analyzer where AI validators read the actual contract content and identify risks, problematic clauses, and which party the agreement favors.
 Built on GenLayer Testnet Bradbury.